katerebekah/teamwork-orientation/project-planning/relative-sizing.md

 You'll need a whiteboard or a wall and sticky notes.

 Divide the board into 5 columns and label them as follows: XS S M L XL.
 Place a sticky note for each ticket into the columns according to the team's perceived level of effort.
-Think of XS as less than a hour, and XL as longer than one sprint.
 Be sure to compare each ticket/user story with the ones already sorted into columns.
 There shouldn't be a large discrepancy in level of effort estimates in one column.

+Sometimes it's easier when you relate the sizing to food or animals.
+You can think up your own comparisons or use these:

+* XS - Piece of Cake
+* S - Afternoon Snack
+* M - Lunch
+* L - Five Course Meal
+* XL - All You Can Eat Buffet

+* XS - Bumblebee
+* S - Squirrel
+* M - Golden Retriever
+* L - Alpaca
+* XL - Hippo

 As you finish with your team and see the layout of all your tickets in the scale, what did you notice?
 Does your team have a lot of large and extra-large tickets or did your tickets remain on the lower range of the scale?